العربية

 Image

 During the clinical evaluation of a fracture reduction, passively flexing all fingers fully at the MCP, PIP, and distal interphalangeal (DIP) joints simultaneously helps verify appropriate fracture rotation.
 If a fracture is malrotated, the affected finger will deviate from this convergence pathway, overriding or scissoring across an adjacent digit.
+This assessment must be performed meticulously prior to the application of any definitive cast or splint.

 The Fingernail Plane Technique